MarkNahabedian/PlutoTool.jl/README.md

 I was working through an open courseware class where the lecture notes were provided as interactive Pluto notebooks.
 I tried to add a new cell to my local copy of the notebook to work on one of the exercises, but the Pluto keyboard gesture for that wasn't working.
+The UI buttons were invisible because I use a dark theme that the icon library that Pluto uses is clueless about.
 I saw that the structure of the notebook file was pretty simple and then observed that the Pluto module had an interface that was pretty easy to figure out.  plutotool is a command line tool for performing some simple operations on a Pluto notebook file.

 ## PlutoTool Subcommands